ModelTC/llmc/README.md

    cd scripts
    # Modify the path of llmc, ``llmc_path``, in the bash file.
 You can also choose one config
    # placed in ``llmc/configs/quantization/Awq/`` to quantize your model, or your own
-   # config referring to those we provide by changing ``--config`` argument in run_awq_llama.sh.
+   # config referring to those we provide by changing the ``--config`` argument in run_awq_llama.sh.
    bash run_awq_llama.sh
    ```

 ## Configuration

-In order to help users to design their own configs, we now explain some universal configuration in all configs we provide under ``llmc/configs/``:
+To help users design their own configs, we now explain some universal configurations in all configs we provide under ``llmc/configs/``:

 * ``model``: